Solar PV Project Tariffs: Balancing the Pros and Cons of Low Rates

 question everyone is asking is “can they go any lower?”

-Recent low tariff discoveries in reverse auctions under the JNNSM schemes may have encouraged the Ministry of
+Recent low tariff discoveries in reverse auctions under the JNNSM schemes may have encouraged the

 At this rate, solar power tariffs will achieve grid parity, that is, solar power at the same price as coal based power,